 How To Become A News Anchor

-Are you passionate about news?
-Do you want to deliver the news to the listening and viewing public?
-If the answer to these questions is yes then you can work towards becoming a radio or television news anchor.
-In this profession, you will be the one who will introduce the broadcast to the station’s listeners or viewers.
+A news anchor introduces the broadcast to the station’s listeners or viewers.
 As a news anchor, your work will usually be working from the studio for the duration of the news program.
 Following the standard news format, you will open the broadcast, give a little overview of each story and introduce the news reporters who will be reporting on it.
 You will also be the one to thank the viewers for listening at the end of the broadcast and close the program appropriately.
 In some cases, you could be working together with a co-anchor for the program.

 It is not all the time when you will be given text to read.
 For breaking news events which are covered as they unfold, you could simply be given the basic facts and be asked to go on air to provide a background of the event before asking field reporters to give their updates.
 This will require you to think quickly and assemble a comprehensible introduction in a just a matter of seconds or minutes before going live.
 As a news anchor, you also need to listen to the report of your field reporters so you can ask important questions about the event.